Reddex (LQDX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Reddex Historical Price

-According to the latest data gathered on Reddex live price page, the current price of Reddex is 0USD.
-The circulating supply of Reddex(LQDX) is 120.99M LQDX , giving it a market capitalization of $42.58K.
+According to the latest data gathered on Reddex live price page, the current price of Reddex is 0.00068406USD.
+The circulating supply of Reddex(LQDX) is 120.99M LQDX , giving it a market capitalization of $82.77K.

 The Reddex Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of LQDX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.